spicyjpeg/psxavenc/README.md

 # psxavenc

-psxavenc is an open-source command-line tool for encoding audio and video data into formats commonly used on the original PlayStation.
+psxavenc is an open-source command-line tool for encoding audio and video data into formats commonly used on the original PlayStation and PlayStation 2.

 ## Installation